 We would also recommend visiting our Hoshin Kanri resource center, which includes a wealth of Hoshin related content, including:

 - Hoshin Kanri v OKR v OGSM eBook

 - 30+ Hoshin terms defined in the Ultimate Jargon Buster

 - Case studies, and much more

-Want to learn more about Hoshin Kanri, MBO and other strategy execution methodologies, tools and principles?
+Learn more about Hoshin Kanri, MBO, and other strategy execution methodologies, tools, and principles.

 Take your pick from the resources below:

 - OKR v OGSM v Hoshin: Find out the role that your approach to strategy execution has on your ability to deliver mission-critical goals in this eBook.

 - How to accelerate strategy delivery: Flexibility is the new normal for your organization, that’s why we’re sharing 5 actions Heads of Strategy and Transformation can take to accelerate strategy delivery, all via an Agile mindset.